-On the most basic level, if you have options, choose to shoot in a location with the least amount of background noise.
-While it seems fairly obvious, sometimes it is overlooked.
+Avoid ambient noise.
+If you can, choose to shoot in a location with the least amount of background noise.
+While it seems obvious, it is often overlooked.